 Second, you need coordination and ability.
 This is taught to you by your coaches through them correcting your form, and you going through fighting motions repeatedly.

 And lastly, you need to learn the defensive aspect.
-This is probably the hardest of the three, as most people ignore it,
+This is probably the hardest of the three, as most people ignore it, instead focusing on strength or technique.

 What I’ve discussed earlier in the post has only applied to people who work fitness and coordination.
 However, if you want to practice Muay Thai at the expert level, you will have to learn defensive techniques as well.
 For a start, your diet will obviously have to be very strict.
 This means no empty calories, no sugars, and only nutrient-rich meals.